AashitaK/AashitaK.github.io/_posts/2017-07-06-Scraping-data.md

 ---
 layout: post
-title: Scrapping data from the internet
+title: Scraping data from the internet
 description: "Scraping data from the internet using Python"
 headline:
 modified: